neelriyer/PHP-SQL/README.md

 2. List movie information by its title substring and rank by imdb votes (see 'title' file)
 3. Top ranked movies by genre specified (see 'toprank' file)
 4. Similar movies to one specified ranked by the number of matching keywords and genres (see 'similar' file)
-5. Six degrees of Kevin Bacon (please see https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) (see 'shortest' file)
+5. Six degrees of Kevin Bacon (please see https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon) (see 'shortest' and 'a2.php' file)
-6. Actors with N degrees of separation (same as question 5 but with a random actor, not Kevin Bacon) (see 'degrees' file)
+6. Actors with N degrees of separation (same as question 5 but with a random actor, not Kevin Bacon) (see 'degrees' and 'a2.php' file)

 # What I learned
 - Using DFS (recursively) and BFS (with a queue) in PHP to a certain depth